 At the PCLG workshop in Masindi in 2010, human wildlife conflict emerged as a key issue to be addressed in order to improve poverty conservation relationships on the ground.
 Lots of work has previously been done by the International Gorilla Conservation Programme (IGCP) and others on physical prevention and mitigation measures, but less on financial mitigation mechanisms.
 We developed a standard analysis framework and then commissioned a number of case studies.
 Interestingly, there are very few examples of successful financial schemes – whether compensation, insurance or other.
 Case studies to date include:

 These are being collated into a PCLG discussion paper and will also feed into more detailed analysis conducted by PCLG member Care International EEGL Programme in Rwanda, which is exploring the economics of Protected Area Management (including HWC) in Mgahinga, Uganda.
+Other relevant documents include: